kiba/Writings/for_science/chp10_wine_and_dine.md

 Our escort, a beautiful woman who looked to be in her mid-twenties, looked somewhat antsy and nervous.
 I swore that I must had seen one of her blushes, though I wouldn't know what was it about.

-When it came to ordering food, we let Natsu took the lead in talking to the waiter, and giving us recommendations.
+When it came to ordering food, we let Miss Yoshizawa took the lead in talking to the waiter, and giving us recommendations.
 All of that sounded really good, and I wouldn't know where to start.
 When confronted with such a situation, I would try them at out at random, with as much money I am willing to burn.
 In this case, it would be all on our escort' tab.
 My girlfriend on the other hand, slavishly followed the lady's suggestion.

 "So, what is it like to live on Earth?" the agent asked.